junxit/us-congress-bills-109/bill.md

 # H.R.
 3897

-> To authorize the Secretary of the Interior, acting through the Bureau of Reclamation to enter into a cooperative agreement with the Madera Irrigation District for purposes of supporting the Madera Water Supply and Groundwater Enhancement Project.
+> To authorize the Secretary of the Interior, acting through the Bureau of Reclamation to enter into a cooperative agreement with the Madera Irrigation District for purposes of supporting the Madera Water Supply Enhancement Project.

 ## § 1.
 Short title

-This Act may be cited as the “Madera Water Supply and Groundwater Enhancement Project Act”.
+This Act may be cited as the “Madera Water Supply Enhancement Act”.

 ## § 2.
 Definitions

-- **(a)** The term District means the Madera Water District, Madera, California.
+- **(a)** The term District means the Madera Irrigation District, Madera, California.
 - **(b)** The term Project means the “Madera Water Supply and Enhancement Project”.
 - **(c)** The term Secretary means the Secretary of the United States Department of the Interior.